mikegoatly/FirestoreSharp/README.md

 ## Storage Layer

-- File-based storage implementation (not started)
+- File-based storage implementation
-- In-memory storage implementation (for testing, not started)
+- In-memory storage implementation

+## Releases

+The plan is to make this available as a self contained docker container as well.
+Other options, including a self hosted library, dotnet tool, etc. will also be considered.